cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

     Implement --> Log
 ```

 Key design principle: **the assistant never silently changes its own identity or rules.** Every modification goes through explicit user approval and gets logged with a timestamp and rationale.
 This creates a fully auditable evolution trail.
+For bip, this has meant iterating the `BUILD_IN_PUBLIC.md` project brief over several sessions as the assistant learned which commit patterns generate the strongest drafts.

+#### 6. Skills: `skills/build-in-public.md`

+The `skills/` directory is where reusable workflows live as Markdown files.
+The first and most complete skill is `build-in-public.md`, which documents the bip workflow:

+- When to trigger a draft run (after a meaningful commit or feature completion)
+- How to write commit messages that give Claude enough context for a good post
+- Platform-specific tone guidelines (technical depth for HackerNews, story-driven for LinkedIn, concise for X)
+- How to review and select from the two generated variants
+- When to use dry-run mode before publishing

+The skill file is not code.
+It is a structured Markdown guide that the assistant reads and applies.
+This keeps it auditable, editable, and version-controlled alongside everything else.

 ---